-Cypress Development's flagship 1,520 acre Glory Lithium Project totaling 76 placer/lode claims is located in the heart of the Clayton Valley lithium exploration area of Esmeralda County, State of Nevada, USA.
+Cypress holds a 100% interest in the 1,520 acre Glory Project totaling 76 placer/lode claims located in the heart of the Clayton Valley lithium production and exploration area of Esmeralda County, Nevada.

-The Glory Claims are located within a 0.5 mile (<1000m) southeast of current and past producing lithium brine wells belonging to the Albemarle Silver Peak Mine.
-Cypress' Glory Clayton Valley Project is located in an active area of lithium mining and lithium exploration.
+Cypress' Glory Claims are located to the immediate south of Cypress' Dean Claims and less than a 1,000 meters (0.5 mile) southeast of producing lithium brine wells belonging to the Albemarle (NYSE: ALB) Silver Peak Mine.
+Cypress' Clayton Valley Projects are located in an active area of lithium mining and lithium exploration.
 Highways and electric power are in place and exploration resources needed are readily accessible.

 Cypress has reviewed the seismic data in Pure Energy Minerals NI 43-101 Technical Report titled "Inferred Resource Estimate for Lithium, Clayton Valley South Project", dated July 17, 2015.
 The data appears to indicate favorable lithium brine exploration targets along the western and west central portions of Cypress' Glory Project.

-Other first order targets exist on Cypress' Glory Clayton Valley property including the discovery of extensive surface outcropping of altered green lithium-rich mudstone found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
-These non-hectorite mudstone exposures likely represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.
+Other first order targets exist on Cypress' Glory Property including the discovery of extensive surface outcropping of altered green lithium-rich claystone found during 2016 exploration and the presence of stockwork veining at paleo hot spring vents.
+These non-hectorite claystone exposures are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.

-The lithium-rich outcropping mudstone could possibly overlie lithium-rich brines at a shallow level at Cypress' Glory Clayton Valley Project.
-The core lands cover the immediate eastern extension of Pure Energy's identified lithium brine Northern Resource Area.
-The Company believes that lithium-rich brines could be localized at the water table below the highly mineralized mudstone discovered at Cypress' Glory Project and potentially along structures cutting these units.
+The lithium-rich outcropping claystone could possibly overlie lithium-rich brines at a shallow level at Cypress' Glory Project.
+The core lands cover the immediate eastern extension of Pure Energy's identified lithium brine northern resource area.
+The Company believes that lithium-rich brines could be localized at the water table below the highly mineralized claystone discovered at Cypress' Glory Project and potentially along structures cutting these units.